org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 This is a relatively easy task:

-- map the product name(s) to product Id(s) (e.g. using the `MsrcProductIndexQuery`)
+- Map the product name(s) to product Id(s) (e.g. using the `MsrcProductIndexQuery`)
-- create two lists to store KB Ids (`Nodes`) in: a target list kbIds for all the KB Ids that fix the vulnerability and one`toCheckKbIds` that contains only the ones that still need to be checked for supersedence
+- Create two lists to store KB Ids (`Nodes`) in: a target list kbIds for all the KB Ids that fix the vulnerability and one`toCheckKbIds` that contains only the ones that still need to be checked for supersedence
-- add all KB Ids that contain the vulnerability in `affectedVulnerabilities` to `kbIds` and their superseded by `Nodes` to`toCheckKbIds`; if a product Id is given, use only the relations with the according product Id, otherwise use all
+- Add all KB Ids that contain the vulnerability in `affectedVulnerabilities` to `kbIds` and their superseded by `Nodes` to`toCheckKbIds`; if a product Id is given, use only the relations with the according product Id, otherwise use all
-- until the `toCheckKbIds` are empty:
+- Until the `toCheckKbIds` are empty:
-    - pop a KB Id off the list
+    - Pop a KB Id off the list
-    - perform step 2, but ignore the requirement that the vulnerability has to be in `affectedVulnerabilities`
+    - Perform step 2, but ignore the requirement that the vulnerability has to be in `affectedVulnerabilities`

 <details>
   <summary>Example code</summary>